What Is A Treadmill Good For? (Explained)

 The incline is perfect for those who want to walk and/or lose weight.
 It makes a workout a lot harder which should be an aim for greater benefits.
 I don't advise running on an incline.
 This puts unnecessary pressure on the joints and shouldn't be done for an extended period, if at all.
 An incline is a useful tool if used properly.
 Replicating a course could be one of them.

-Advantages of a treadmill
+Benefits of a treadmill

 I prefer running on my treadmill than outside.
 The weather doesn't affect me, there's no people or traffic in the way, the terrain outside is irregular and bad for my joints.
 Fifty million people every year use a treadmill in our nation and that's because they're easy to use and convenient.
 If I need to stop in the middle of a run, I'm at home not miles away.